Behind closed doors

 People don’t like to talk about anything to do with bowels or bowel symptoms as they feel uncomfortable or embarrassed.

 We want our messages to reach the millions of Australian at risk of bowel cancer.
 That might be you, your Mum, a brother or friend.
-About 1 in 12 people will develop the disease.
+Around 1 in 12 Australians will develop bowel cancer in their lifetime.